Job Description: Development Director

 You would be perfect if you:

-- are willing to teach virtually with support and coaching from us
+- are willing to teach at Sonoma Community Center or virtually with support and coaching from us

-- have special techniques to share with others working from home
+- have techniques, content, and ideas to share with others

-- want to share a cultural tradition or unique perspective with a larger audience
+- want to share a cultural tradition or unique perspective to encourage empathy and cultural appreciation

 If you’re interested in teaching opportunities at the Center, please propose a class by filling out this form.